bluebaroncanada/getoptW/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+Selection of Venue:
+This licence is governed by the laws of Ontario, Canada and any dispute shall be finally resolved by the courts in London, Ontario, Canada.

 ## Usage
 You can pretty much just follow the getopt, getopt_long, getopt_long_only docs.